Kha1r0/snapchat-export-apple-photos/README.md

 ```

 This will create a folder called `out` in your folder, e.g., `memories/out/`.
 In it, you will find the `.jpg`, `.jpeg`, and `.mp4` files that you can import into Apple Photos.
 Try it out with a photo or a video and see if it pops up in the right place.
 Let me know if you face any issues.

+> [!TIP]
+> If you encounter `Unknown error.` when trying to import the files into macOS Apple Photos, restart your Mac.